camueller/SmartApplianceEnabler/doc/NodeRED_EN.md

 ## Import of flows
 ### Remove existing flows
-The flow JSON exported by the *Smart Appliance Enabler* is complete, i.e. it contains the global configuration nodes in addition to the flows.
+The flow JSON exported by the *Smart Appliance Enabler* is complete, meaning that it contains the global configuration nodes in addition to the flows.

 To avoid duplicate nodes and the associated errors or performance losses, the nodes originating from a previous import of the flow JSON exported by the *Smart Appliance Enabler* should be deleted before importing again.